anubra266/chaktor/README.md

 # Tynech

-**Tynech** is a bolierplate for a Chakra UI, Typescript, React App, on NextJs.
+**Tynech** is a boilerplate for a Chakra UI, Typescript, React App, on NextJs.